How to Remove/Fix Malware From Your Windows PC

 4. Scan Your Machine

-Once you know what type(s) of malware you have on your computer, your antivirus software will prompt you on fixing it.
-These programs have different ways to do this, but the most common is a permanent deletion of the software or storing it in a secure area, called quarantine, which stops it from doing further harm.
+Once you know what types of malware are on your computer, your antivirus software will prompt you on how to fix the problem.
+These programs have different ways to do this, but the most common is a permanent deletion of the malware or storing it in a secure area, called quarantine, which stops it from doing further harm.

 6. Stop More Infections

-It’s possible that these programs can damage your system files or other Windows settings.
-One common trait of malware is to modify your browsers home page, which could re-infect your computer.
-These can also prevent browsing, display ads, or just be an annoyance.
+It’s possible these malware programs can damage your system files or other Windows settings.
+One common trait of malware is to modify your browser's home page, which could re-infect your computer when you reopen the browser.

 Prevention is always better than curing computer viruses.
-You should do your best to protect your machine by taking the following steps:
+Do your best to protect your machine moving forward by taking the following steps:

-- Don’t open any e-mails that look suspicious.
+- Don’t open any suspicious-looking emails.
 These might be infected with malicious programs.

 - Only go to websites that are secure.
-These have https://, not http://
+URLs use https://, not http://.

-- Download and use a VPN, or virtual private network.
+- Download and use a virtual private network (VPN).
 A VPN can help you remain safe from viruses because it encrypts your online connection.
-This means that hackers cannot inject malware into your system through your internet connection.
+This means hackers cannot inject malware into your system through your internet connection.

-If you want a full and complete internet and computer security set up, you should pair your antivirus software with a VPN.
-A VPN uses some of the toughest security protocols on the market to ensure that hackers cannot access your device.
+If you want a full and complete internet and computer security setup, pair your antivirus software with a VPN.
+A VPN uses some of the toughest security protocols on the market to ensure hackers cannot access your device.